nitromacchiato/PresidentsDatabase/README.md

 2. Open [MySQLWorkbench](https://dev.mysql.com/downloads/workbench/) and connect/create your local connection

-3. Click the first thunderbolt to execute the enitre script Trouble locating thunderbolt?
+3. Open/Paste the SQL script and click the first thunderbolt to execute the enitre script Trouble locating thunderbolt?
-    * Select Query -> Execute(All or Selected)
+    * At the top Select Query -> Execute(All or Selected)

 4. Refresh your schema